dflook/terraform-aws-acm-certificate/modules/validation/README.md

 - Type: aws_acm_certificate
 - Required

 The certificate resource to validate.
-Should be the `certificate` output from the aws-acm-certificate module.
+Should be the `certificate` output from the [dflook/acm-certificate/aws](../../) module.

 ## Examples

-See the [acm-certificate](../../) module for examples.
+See the [dflook/acm-certificate/aws](../../) module for examples.